thecodingmachine/rnb-plugin-typescript/README.md

 # TheCodingMachine React Native boilerplate - Typescript Plugin

-This project is a part of [React Native](https://facebook.github.io/react-native/) boilerplate that can be used to kickstart a mobile application.
+This project is part of our [React Native Boilerplate](https://github.com/thecodingmachine/react-native-boilerplate/) that can be used to kickstart a mobile application.

-The boilerplate provides **an optimized architecture for building solid cross-platform mobile applications** through separation of concerns between the UI and business logic.
-It is fully documented so that each piece of code that lands in your application can be understood and used.
+This boilerplate provides **an optimized architecture for building solid cross-platform mobile applications** through separation of concerns between the UI and business logic.
+It is fully documented so that each piece of code that lands in your application can be understood and re-used.

 ## Quick start